gingray/rshade/README.md

 ```
 ## Example
 I've took example from https://github.com/spree/spree code base.
-Wrap code to take a look what code used when you save variant.
+Wrap code to take a look what code is in use when you save variant.
-On huge codebase as spree it's helpful to know what callbacks are triggered and so on.
+On such huge codebase as spree it's helpful to know what callbacks are triggered and so on.
 ```ruby
   context '#cost_currency' do
     context 'when cost currency is nil' do